mdw771/mdw771.github.io/_posts/2018-4-30-tf-dataset.md

 ---
 layout: post
-title: Using Dataset in parallelized Tensorflow&#58 An ultra-brief note
+title: Using Dataset in parallelized Tensorflow - an ultra-brief note
 ---

 I used Tensorflow's feed dictionary for quite a while before I realized that